Graduate School Catalog

 To officially withdraw from Mines, a graduate student must submit a Withdrawal from Graduate School form to the Office of Graduate Studies.
-If the form is submitted by census day, the student will be dropped from all credits and receive a full refund.
-If the form is submitted after Census Day, the student will receive grades of W in courses in progress and will be charged the amount due at the time of withdrawal (see the Payment and Refund section).
+If the form is submitted by Census Day, the student will be dropped from all credits and receive a full refund.
+If the form is submitted after Census Day, the student will receive grades of W in courses in progress and will be charged the full tuition and fees (see the Payment and Refund section).
 If the student does not officially withdraw, the course grades are recorded as F’s and the student will be responsible for the tuition and fees due.
 Leaving school without having paid tuition and fees will result in the encumbrance of the transcript.
-Federal aid recipients should check with the financial aid office to determine what impact a withdrawal may have on current or future aid.
+Federal aid recipients should check with the Financial Aid office to determine what impact a withdrawal may have on current or future aid.

-Students who leave school without submitting a Withdrawal from Graduate School form, but decide to return at a later date, will need to apply for admission, be re-admitted, and will be charged a $200 re-admittance fee.
+Students who leave school without submitting a Withdrawal from Graduate School form, but decide to return at a later date, will need to apply for admission and be re-admitted.

 PhD students planning to voluntarily withdraw from their doctoral program may potentially depart Mines with an earned Master’s Degree.
 Approval is subject to review of student academic performance, including earned credit for coursework and/or research.
 For more information on this potential pathway, students should speak with their faculty advisor or the Office of Graduate Studies.
 The Office of Graduate Studies is responsible for oversight and administration of this pathway.
 While the Graduate Dean ultimately approves the student request, all relevant parties including the faculty advisor and departmental or program leadership will be included.
 This option is not applicable to those seeking temporary leave from Mines.